Skip to main content

 }

 The status field returns one of three values: "quoted" (user posted a quote tweet), "retweet" (user retweeted without adding text), or "not_found" (neither action detected).
-The response also includes the date and text of the quote, which you can use for content quality checks.
+The response also includes the date and text of the quote, which can be used for content quality checks (minimum length, required hashtag, profanity filter).

 resp = requests.get(